vmware/load-balancer-and-ingress-services-for-kubernetes/docs/values.md

     vipNetworkList:
       - networkName: net1

+In addition to the networkName, we can also provide CIDR information that allows us to specify the Virtual IP network details on which the user wants to place the Avi virtual services on.

+    vipNetworkLists:
+      - networkName: net1
+        cidr: 10.1.1.0/24

 For all Public clouds, vipNetworkList must be have at least one networkName.
 For other cloud types too, it is suggested that networkName should be specified in vipNetworkList.
 With AVI IPAM, if networkName is not specified in vipNetworkList, an IP can be allocated from the IPAM of the cloud.